Gear Diary First Impressions: NOOKcolor photo

 What happens when a NOOK, an iPad and a Droid meet and have a three-way lovechild?
 NOOKcolor!
 Luckily for us (and all of you!), B&N has sent Gear Diary a NOOKcolor to review.
 Read on for my first impressions of this color eBook reader!

 My first thought when I opened the shipping box was, “Wow.
 B&N really took presentation seriously.”
-The NOOKcolor comes in a sturdy well designed box, but instead of opening from the top or front it opens from the bottom with a neat magnetic closure.
+The NOOKcolor comes in a sturdy well-designed box, but instead of opening from the top or front, it opens from the bottom with a neat magnetic closure.
 Instead of being something you might open and toss away, it makes it something you want to hang on to, it’s that well built.
 The NOOKcolor is suspended inside between some foam, and when you slide it out you discover the build quality didn’t stop at the box.

 The device is incredibly well built.
 It doesn’t feel like a $250 tablet; it feels like it could justifiably cost double that (based solely on the hardware feel, it’s significantly better made than many cheap-ish tablets in this price range).
 It’s heavy without being uncomfortably so, and everything just feels solid.
-There isn’t anything that creaks, there’s no rough edges, it just feels perfect.
+There isn’t anything that creaks, there are no rough edges, it just feels perfect.
 But what about once you turn it on?

 I’m reserving any big thoughts on the software for the full review, but my very first impression was good.
 I don’t love the NOOK UI, but it’s only been about 12 hours that I’ve had the chance to get to know it.
 However, my limited browsing of magazines and kid’s book samples was, to say the least, FUN.
 If you’re looking for a way to read eMags on the go this just might be it.
 It does something the Kindle and the nook can’t do and it does what the iPad does for half the price and much less weight.